Weaving Remembrance of the Scottish Witch Hunts

 SAMHUINN

-November 1st – this translates as summers end.
-Start of the new year and the Cailleach’s reign.
+November 1st – this translates as summer's end.
+It is the start of the new year and the Cailleach’s reign.
 A liminal time when all things from the otherworld and witches are out and about.
 A festival of fire, guising, ancestral veneration, offerings for protection and all manner of divination.
-It marks the beginning of winter and dark half of the year.
+It marks the beginning of winter and the dark half of the year.

 LA FHEIL BRIDE